-During the height of his career, Albert Einstein was in the middle of hearing his notes dictated to him by his secretary when he stopped and asked her, "Did I really write that?
+During the height of his career, Albert Einstein was in the middle of listening to his secretary dictate his notes to him when he stopped and asked her, "Did I really write that?
 I could have put that so much simpler."

-Just as Einstein was able to simplify even the most complex concepts, the world's top investors have a knack for focusing on the two or three big factors that lead to a successful investment, ignoring the meaningless noise of millions of other factors.
+Just as Einstein was able to simplify even the most complex concepts, the world's top investors have a knack for focusing on the two or three big factors that lead to a successful investment and ignoring the meaningless noise of millions of other factors.

 So many numbers, so little comprehension

-It can be easy to get lost in the complex world of investing.
-There are so many things you can pay attention to: quarterly earnings releases, economic forecasts, stock price movements, interest rate changes, buyout rumors, etc. You could spend all day focusing on the nitty-gritty details ... and quickly drive yourself nuts.
+It's easy to get lost in the complex world of investing.
+There are so many things you can pay attention to: quarterly earnings releases, economic forecasts, stock price movements, interest rate changes, buyout rumors, and more.
+You could spend all day focusing on the nitty-gritty details ... and quickly drive yourself nuts.

 Yet some of the world's greatest investors have achieved success with ideas that are as simple as pumpkin pie.
-In a recent interview on Fox Business Chanel, Warren Buffett explained how he spends most of his day, saying "I've got something that's fairly simple that works for me.
-And that's to sit down and look at hundreds of companies and try to figure out if a company is worth X and I can buy it at half of X in the market."
+Late last year in an interview on Fox Business Channel, Warren Buffett explained how he spends most of his day: "I've got something that's fairly simple that works for me.
+And that's to sit down and look at hundreds of companies and try to figure out if a company is worth X and [if] I can buy it at half of X in the market."

 That's it.
 No mind-bending formulas, no complicated market timing, no tick-by-tick news updates.
 Sounds to me like a formula for less stress and, possibly, lots of money.
 Let's see how it's done.